huggingface/blog/argilla-chatbot.md

 - user: dvilasuero
 ---

-# Argilla 2.0 Chatbot: Leveraging Distilabel to fine-tune a domain-specific embedding model
+# How we leveraged distilabel to create an Argilla 2.0 Chatbot

 ## TL;DR